Dify Agent Eval Gates

 Public proof and private evidence are different artifacts.

-Buyers need proof that the workflow is governed.
+Decision owners need proof that the workflow is governed.
 Operators still need private traces, receipts, and detailed records that should not be published.

 Public